A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Numerical experiments

 with periodic boundary conditions, and a forcing term $F = 8$.
 Due to its chaotic dynamics, this problem is prominently used in data assimilation and atmospheric research.
 Readers interested in current literature on machine learning surrogate models based on Lorenz '96 may refer to \cite{Rasp2020OnlineLorenz,Gagne2020Mar}.

-In the following experiments, a neural network model with fully-connected layers was trained to approximate the right-hand-side function in \cref{eq:Lorenz96}.
-Therefore the projections are $V = W^* = \eye{d}$ and the trained network acts as $\fsur $.
+In the following experiments, a neural network model with fully-connected layers was trained to approximate the right-hand side function in \cref{eq:Lorenz96}.
+Therefore the projections are $\Vmat = \Wmat* = \eye{d}$ and the trained network acts as $\fsur $.
 The network consists of input and output layers and a hidden layer of dimension $80$.
 The input and hidden layers use the softplus activation function while the output layer does not have any activations.
+Again, this experiment is implemented in MATLAB and uses \texttt{ode45} with tight tolerances to solve ODEs involving the surrogate model.